DorotaNalewajek/students-data-registry/README.md

   </a>
 </p>

- <h3 align="center">🩵 MIT License © 2025 Dorota Nalewajek 🩵</h3>
+ <h3 align="center"> MIT License © 2025 Dorota Nalewajek </h3>
 <p align="center"><i>Feel free to fork, star ⭐️, and use for learning!</i></p>
 ```

 #PHP #OOP #UnitTesting #PHPUnit #Composer

-🩷 *“Clean architecture can be beautiful — and yours already is.”*
+ *“Clean architecture can be beautiful — and yours already is.”*